-These organizations must have a documented collaboration with a state or local WIC program, including letters of support.
+Eligible applicants must have a documented collaboration with a state or local WIC program, and the application must indicate full collaboration of the WIC partner in all aims of the study.
 Non-domestic (non-U.S.) Entities (Foreign Organizations) as well as foreign (non-U.S.) components of U.S. Organizations are not eligible to apply.
 Only one application will be accepted per institution or per WIC agency.

-Each applicant will be expected to provide letters of collaboration and statements of work from collaborating state/local WIC agencies, along with appropriate documentation of costs in the subcontract.
+Each applicant must provide letters of collaboration and statements of work from collaborating state/local WIC agencies.
+The budget and subcontract to WIC must document the percent effort for the designated PI, other staff as needed, supplies, etc.

-The award notification date is September 27, 2013.
-All funds will be distributed at the award start date.
-The specifications in this RFA meet the contractual requirements of both BCM and the FNS/USDA and all relevant federal regulations.
+The award notification date is June 12, 2014; with a projected start data of June 26, 2014.
+Funds will be distributed each year at the award start date.
+The specifications in this RFA meet the contractual requirements of BCM and the FNS/USDA and all relevant federal regulations.